Micky1979/Clover-Configurator-Pro/README.md

 but you can translate it easily by making a copy of Base.strings into your locale identifier suggested directly by Clover Configurator Pro in the upper left corner of the Preferences:**
 ![alt text](https://raw.githubusercontent.com/Micky1979/Clover-Configurator-Pro/master/pict/localeid.png)

-**localization files are all inside the app at Clover Configurator Pro/Contents/Resources/Locale.bundle/ edit existent, or as I said make a new one.
+**You can find localization files at this dedicated  repository [here](https://github.com/Micky1979/CCP-Locale-Bundle)** **Fork the repository, edit the file, or as I said make a new one naming it as CCP suggested you.
-Open an issue or a pull request with the translated file, so that We can keep track of changes**
+Open a pull request at the [CCP-Locale-Bundle](https://github.com/Micky1979/CCP-Locale-Bundle)  repository with the translated file, so that We can keep track of changes**

 ## TODO
 **adding more functionalities after a good debugging.**